Resources

 To help you get up and running with GitLab CI, the following steps can be followed to help you set up a GitLab Runner on your own personal device.
 Note that this runner should not be used to support actual team builds, but can be a great way to experiment how to work with builds.

-Create a new GitLab repo in your own personal namespace.
-Name it
+- Create a new GitLab repo in your own personal namespace.
+Name it - gitlab-runner-demo.

 - In the Visibility, project features, permissions section, enable Pipelines.